 Pupils are given with the opportunity to attend a wide range of extra curricular activities that extends their learning.
 There are a range of clubs run by school staff and by external providers, more information can be found on the parents & carers page.

-Competition is important at St Theresa’s and many of our clubs which run will feed into a BPSS competition.
+Competition is important at St Theresa’s and many of our clubs which run will feed into a BPSS (Barnet Partnership for School Sports) competition.
 Pupils who attend these clubs will have to attend an initial trial to become members of the squad, those whom have been selected will then attend squad training with a view to be selected for competitions and school matches.

 We also have Sports Leaders and a Sports Council who assist with the improvement and development of school sport.

-St Theresa’s Wins The School Games Platinum Award!
+St Theresa’s Maintains The School Games Platinum Award!

 We are very pleased to announce that St Theresa’s Catholic Primary School was one of only 104 schools in the country to receive the special School Games Platinum Award!